 Linux supports different file systems like ext2, ext3, ext4, btrfs, xfs etc. The current file systems and partitions can be listed according to their file system type with the

--t option which is short form of the type.
-In the following example we will list ext4 file system.
+-t option which is a short form of the type.
+In the following example, we will list the ext4 file system.

 $ df -t ext4